-14.7 Statement of Outstanding Obligations Guaranteed by the Government

-The National Treasury on behalf of the government acts as a guarantor when National Government Entities acquire external loans in their own Capacity.
-The statement is prepared and submitted to the Attorney General's Office with a copy to Parliament as required by the law.
+14.7 Statement of Outstanding Obligations Guaranteed by the Government and submitted to the Attorney General's Office with a copy to Parliament as required by the law.
 During the year under review, no guarantee was issued by the National Treasury.